maqifrnswa/PCSI/README.md

   * PySerial
   * Pillow
   * PyInstaller (optional, if you want to build executable files)

+These can all be installed using `python3 -m pip install opencv-python numpy imageio bitstring pylbfgs pyserial pillow`

+### Linux and MacOS build instructions
+1. You probably already have python installed.
+If not, install python version 3 from your distribution (e.g., `apt`), (Python.org), or Anaconda.
+1. Install Python modules above (either pip, virtual env, or distribution packages e.g., `sudo apt-get install python3-numpy`).
+All are available on PyPi so they can at least be installed using pip.
+1. Download this project, and run the command you'd like, e.g., `python3 pcsiGUI.py`.

 ### Windows build instructions
-You just need any Python installation/package.
+1. Download and install Python version 3 from (Python.org).
 1. install the needed Python packages.
-Use a venv if you'd like, or just `pip install opencv-python numpy imageio bitstring pylbfgs pyserial pillow`
+Use a venv if you'd like, or just `pip install opencv-python numpy imageio bitstring pylbfgs pyserial pillow` in a command window.
-1. Grab this repository using git (if you have git installed `git clone https://github.com/maqifrnswa/PCSI.git`) or just downloading it from (https://github.com/maqifrnswa/PCSI.git).
+1. Grab this repository using git (if you have git installed `git clone https://github.com/maqifrnswa/PCSI.git`) or just downloading it from (https://github.com/maqifrnswa/PCSI/archive/master.zip).
 1. Enter the directory `cd PCSI` and run the GUI or whatever command you want to use e.g., `python3 pcsiGUI.py`
 1. If you want to build your own executable, check out `dist.sh` for hints and `pip install pyinstaller`.

-### Linux build instructions
-1. Install Python modules above (either pip, virtual env, or distribution packages e.g., `sudo apt-get install python3-numpy`).
-All should be available except for the rtaylor pylbfgs.
-Follow the Windows instructions above to download and install it.
-1. Download this project, and run the command you'd like, e.g., `python3 pcsiGUI.py`.

-### MacOS build instructions
-Follow the Linux instructions above, but get the Python modules from Anaconda/Conda (or whatever Python distribution you are comfortable with).